kzon94/torn-market-analyzer/README.md

 6. **Compute three sale prices per item** based on market structure
 7. **Display results and diagnostics directly in the UI**

-No files are downloaded and no data is written externally.

 ---

 ## Features